In January 2022, the Sable Island Institute launched its fourth writing contest:

 Jorja Taylor’s “A Pale Lady, Five Kids and a Missing Finger“.

-One of the presentation cards created by Monica Scribbans for the Sable In Words 2021 writing contest – a silhouette of a horse (black paper) applied to an inked and stamped background.
+Presentation cards created by Monica Scribbans for the Sable in Words 2022 writing contest – each with a silhouette of a mare and foal (black paper) applied to an inked and stamped background.